Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Reflection

 [useful page](https://learn.adafruit.com/multi-tasking-with-circuitpython/buttons) for figuring out how to code button presses.
+If you use pull.up the default value for the button is true and you wire it to ground and a pin number.
+If you use pull.down defualt value is false and you wire it to 3v3 and the pin number.

 ## launch_pad_part_4